Praga NDO

 The Praga NDO was a front-engined bonneted bus made by the Czech automaker Praga from 1938 to 1948.

 Development

-The Praga NDO bus chassis was developed in late 1930s in Czechoslovakia.
-First buses manufactured by Praga in Brno were used since 1938, but the German occupation of Czechoslovakia in March 1939 has forced a stop in the production.
-Simultaneous Switch to right-hand traffic in Czechoslovakia has also forced the re-work of all existing buses.
-The production was resumed by Karosa in 1947, with first bus appearing on route in Bratislava 3 December 1947.
+The Praga NDO bus chassis was developed in the late 1930s in Czechoslovakia.
+The first buses manufactured by Praga in Brno were being used since 1938, but the German occupation of Czechoslovakia in March 1939 caused suspension of the production.
+A simultaneous switch to right-hand traffic in Czechoslovakia also forced the re-work of all existing buses.
+The production was resumed by Karosa in 1947, with the first bus appearing on route in Bratislava 3 December 1947.
 Other bus manufacturers in Czechoslovakia were shut down in 1948.
-By that time, the NDO bus chassis was thoroughly obsolete, but production of NDO bus has continued anyway due to urgent demand for mass transportation in rebuilt Czech cities.
-After building 50 buses in 1947-1948, the NDO bus was replaced on production lines with the Škoda 706 RO bus, which was superseded in time by Škoda 706 RTO bus.
+By that time, the NDO bus chassis was thoroughly obsolete, but production of NDO bus continued due to urgent demand for mass transportation in the rebuilt Czech cities.
+After building 50 buses in 1947-1948, the NDO bus was replaced on production lines with the Škoda 706 RO bus, which was superseded in time by the Škoda 706 RTO.